tcosmo/cosmo.st/posts/c-for-python-programmers/part3-memory-and-pointers-i.md

 }
 ```

 This program crashes with `segmentation fault (core dumped)`.
-The reason is because variable `val` only lives **within the scope of function f**.
+The reason is because the variable `val` only lives **within the scope of function f**.
 Hence, as soon as the function returns, the address `&val`, becomes invalid[^5].
 In the main function we are dereferencing an invalid address, which crashes the program.

 [^5]: We'll see why in more details in [part 4](part4).